-- 32.13 As soon as practicable after proposing to introduce the change, the Employer must: - 32.13.1 discuss with the Relevant Employees the introduction of the change; and - 32.13.2 for the purposes of the discussion provide to the Relevant Employees: - 32.13.2.1 all relevant information about the change, including the nature of the change; and - 32.13.2.2 information about what the Employer reasonably believes will be the effects of the change on the Employees; and - 32.13.2.3 information about any other matters that the Employer reasonably believes are likely to affect the Employees; and - 32.13.3 invite the Relevant Employees to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities). - 32.14 However, the Employer is not required to disclose confidential or commercially sensitive information to the Relevant Employees. - 32.15 The Employer must give prompt and genuine consideration to matters raised about the change by the Relevant Employees before a decision about implementation of the change is made.
+- 33.13 As soon as practicable after proposing to introduce the change, the Employer must: - 33.13.1 discuss with the Relevant Employee(s) the introduction of the change; and - 33.13.2 for the purposes of the discussion provide to the Relevant Employee(s): - 33.13.2.1 all relevant information about the change, including the nature of the change; and - 33.13.2.2 information about what the Employer reasonably believes will be the effects of the change on the Employees; and - 33.13.2.3 information about any other matters that the Employer reasonably believes are likely to affect the Employees; and - 33.13.3 invite the Relevant Employee(s) to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities). - 33.14 However, the Employer is not required to disclose confidential or commercially sensitive information to the Relevant Employee(s). - 33.15 The Employer must give prompt and genuine consideration to matters raised about the change by the Relevant Employee(s) before a decision about implementation of the change is made.